-What Does FINTRAC stand for?
+FINTRAC Real Estate - What does FINTRAC stand for?

-What Does FINTRAC stand for?
+What does FINTRAC stand for?

-Canadian Realtors are required identify of all of their clients and others they transact with by asking for identification documents and submit this information to FINTRAC writing.
+As per FINTRAC, Canadian Realtors are required identify of all of their clients and others they transact with by asking for identification documents and submit this information to FINTRAC writing.

 What do we do with FINTRAC Information?